Treatment for Fibromyalgia

 - Seek the service of a qualified acupuncture practitioner.

-- List all symptoms of chronic pains you experience in your body to make diagnosis accurate and for later reference to the piece of valuable information.
+- List all symptoms of chronic pains you experience in your body to make the diagnosis accurate and for later reference to the piece of valuable information.

-- Start wearing loose clothing as tight clothes might hinder the ease of energy flow the acupuncture procedure is trying to achieve in your body.
+- Start wearing loose clothing, as tight clothes might hinder the ease of energy flow the acupuncture procedure is trying to achieve in your body.

 - Avoid alcohol, sugar, and caffeine before you embark on the treatment.
 This abstinence should be maintained after treatment for a healthy lifestyle.

-Natural treatment for fibromyalgia in Philadelphia
+Natural Treatment for Fibromyalgia in Philadelphia